F98/debloat-android-noroot/README.md

 # Removing a specific app fucked up X on my phone what the fuck?!
 How do I get it back?

-If you're still able to boot the device up to at least the lock screen, you can simply re-add the application package by executing "cmd package install-existing <packagename>" without quotes.
+If you're still able to boot the device up to at least the lock screen, you can simply re-add the application package by executing "cmd package install-existing PACKAGENAME" without quotes.
 If the device fails to fully boot up, fortunately (and unfortunately) a hard reset will fix the issue right up.

 You can see all the packages which were removed by this program by going into the ./logs/ directory.